shantanoo-desai/blog/content/posts/quotes/idleness.md

 <!--more-->

-The present pandemic poses quite the philosophical question for every individual who wishes to get out of their bed, wishes to just glare away from the phone for a bit and somehow tell themself __I need to be do something productive!__
+The present pandemic poses quite the philosophical question for every individual who wishes to get out of their bed, wishes to just glare away from the phone for a bit and somehow tell themself __I need to be doing something productive!__

 A modern day Shakespeare would write something along the lines of these words: